aminaibrahim/Fantacode_Internship_Program/README.md

 ### Task : Convert the To-Do app you created on Week 4 to MVVM pattern.

-- To Do List using MVVM- https://github.com/aminaibrahim/fantacodeintern/tree/master/DoList Features :
+- To Do List using MVVM- https://github.com/aminaibrahim/fantacodeintern/tree/master/DoList <br>
+Features :
    - Model View ViewModel concept
    - Binding Context